 Le Comptoir du Marche is a small bistro in Nice’s old town.
 The menu changes daily, and if you don’t speak French, the waiters will kindly read it to you from the chalkboard.
 We sat outside and enjoyed the atmosphere of the old town as we ate.

 Franchin is in the newer part of the city.
 They too had great seafood dishes, but we also had some traditional French specialties like steak tartare and escargot.
 They also make a great Aperol spritz!

-From Nice, we drove to Provence – specifically to a small town called Noves.
+From Nice, we drove to Provence, specifically to a small town called Noves.
 Noves is close to Avignon, and the drive from Nice took about 2 1/2 hours.
 We watched the temperature tick up towards 100 degrees as we drove, happy with the knowledge that our accommodations in Noves included a pool.
 We stayed at Moulin de la Roque.
 The rooms are on the site of an old flour mill, surrounded by rocky hills.
 It’s quite a gorgeous setting.
 People stay for weeks and sometimes months at a time, and we could understand why.

 Though we could have spent the whole time hanging around Moulin de la Roque, we did explore more of Provence.
 We were lucky to be there on a Sunday, so we could go to the popular market in L’Isle-sur-la-Sorgue.
 It is one of the biggest markets we’ve ever been to and quite fun to walk through as it winds along the river and through all the streets of the old town.
 We would recommend getting there as early as possible.
 A few hours after opening, it was completely packed (with tourists).

 Eating in Provence

 We ate most of our meals in Provence at “home,” enjoying the delicious provisions from the market and shops.
 Notably, different types of saucisson (sausage) and tapenade from Les Délices du Luberon.
 And of course we stocked up on essentials at the quaint, local shop in Noves!

 We had a wonderful time in this area, but there’s so much more for us to explore.
 We will definitely return one day.